WMTAN Forum 2026

 Nicholas Russo, Senior Transportation Planner, Berkshire Regional Planning Commission.
 Nick’s work includes road condition pavement management, safety and performance measures, corridor planning, and bicycle and pedestrian planning.

 Moderator: Betsy Johnson has been a community organizer for over 50 years in Boston and currently in Springfield.
 She worked as a teacher and for environmental and health non-profits.
-She was president of WalkMassachusetts and is currently a leader of WalkBike Springfield and president of her neighborhood council
+She was president of WalkMassachusetts and is currently a leader of WalkBike Springfield and president of her neighborhood council.

 PANELISTS